 For more information about collections, see Introduction to collections.

-Before you configure role-based administration, check whether you have to create new collections for any of the following reasons:
+Before you configure role-based administration, decide whether you have to create new collections for any of the following reasons:

 - Functional organization.
 For example, separate collections of servers and workstations.